bedrock-ws/.github/profile/README.md

 ## Other things we do

-Because websockets in Minecraft are not maintained anymore and have never been officially documented we will provide a (digital) book going in-depth how wensockets in Minecraft work so the implementation in other programming languages can be done more easily.
+Because websockets in Minecraft are not maintained anymore and have never been officially documented we will provide a (digital) book going in-depth how websockets in Minecraft work so the implementation in other programming languages can be done more easily.

 Some applications that work with websockets are published here as well.